lfuelling/rr-docker/README.md

 docker run -it -v [YOUR_SRC_DIR]:/root/source -v [YOUR_CACHE_DIR]:/root/cache -e "DEVICE=[YOUR_DEVICE]" [TAG/IMAGE_NAME]
 ```

-*Note:* If you built the image using another tag, you need to replace the image name in above command.
+*Note:* If you don't want to build this yourself use `lerk/rr-docker` as tag.

 ## Motivation